2012 - PBIR TESTING NOTEBOOK

 JFR DRAGSTER COMING - Brittany Force might make her first passes in her new Brand Source Dragster as early as Monday at PBIR.
 Crew chief Dickie Venables is heading up John Force Racing's first Top Fuel project, prepping the car while the organization's Funny Car contingent makes test runs in anticipation of the season-opening Winternationals Feb.
 9-12 at Pomona, Calif.
 Brittany Force will arrive in South Florida Saturday, along with mom Laurie, sister Ashley Force Hood and son Jacob Hood.

 STAYING BALANCED - Funny Car racer Bob Tasca III said he "felt so bad for Mike Neff" last season as his Ford Racing collegue dominated in the 2011 regular season then saw his championship hopes crumble in the six-race Countdown.
-He might not have felt all that sorry for Neff Thursday, as the Castrol Ford Mustang driver from John Force Racing posted their class' best elapsed time of the day: a 4.058-second blast.
+He might not have felttasca_bob2 all that sorry for Neff Thursday, as the Castrol Ford Mustang driver from John Force Racing posted their class' best elapsed time of the day: a 4.058-second blast.

 Just the same, Tasca said he learned from Neff's advice.